gvwilson/sensibleadventures/nardica/nardica.md

 "I'm fine,"
 Wales said,
 gazing down at the ceramic engine block.
-"I just thought you ran on jellyfish, not coal."
+"I just thought you ran on jellyfish sludge, not coal."

 "The main engine uses jelly,"
 Iffy nodded at the backup.